Key takeaways

 3. Predictable IT Budgeting

 Budget predictability is critical in the nonprofit sector.
 Unexpected technology failures can disrupt services and strain financial planning.
+Managed IT services are typically delivered through a fixed monthly fee model.
+This allows organizations to:- Avoid surprise repair costs

 - Plan technology investments strategically